katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

-# Kernel Mean Embbeading with EEG frequency spectrum used for Age prediction (KMER):
+# Kernel Mean Embbeading Regression (KMER) with EEG frequency spectrum used for Age prediction:

-Framework used for the paper: "Predicting subject traits from brain spectral signatures: a case for brain ageing"
+This is the framework used for the paper "Predicting subject traits from brain spectral signatures: a case for brain ageing"

 This repository contains code to perform age prediction applying BR, KRR and KMER using EEG from the HarMNqEEG (https://doi.org/10.1016/j.neuroimage.2022.119190) data set based on the frequency content and using  Maximum Mean Discrepancy with different kernels.

 Multinational EEG cross-spectrum and anonymized metadata come from 9 countries, 12 devices, and 14 sites, including 1966 subjects, and is hosted in \url{https://www.synapse.org/} with id: $syn26712693$.
 Complete access is possible through registration and login to the system.

-The framework consists of 3 parts: one to estimate distance matrices in the file `Estimation_of_distance_matrices`, the other to generate the plots from the paper `Generate_plots` and the part to make the predictions using the three methods (`main`).
+The framework consists of 3 parts: one to estimate distance matrices in the file `Estimation_of_distance_matrices`, the other to generate the plots from the paper `Generate_plots` and one part to make the predictions using  three methods (`main`).

 ## Files included.

 ----------------------------------------------